 Sierra Repertory Theatre opens its 2014 season this March with the epic Les Miserables.
 The production - complete with a huge cast, complex characters and elaborate costumes and sets - will also mark the start of SRT's 35th Anniversary season.
-It plays March 1 through May 4 at Sierra Rep's East Sonora Stage.
+It plays tonight, March 1 through May 4 at Sierra Rep's East Sonora Stage.
 Scroll down for an exclusive first look at the production!

 Les Miz enjoys the reputation as one of the most popular musicals in the world.
 Based on Victor Hugo's classic novel, it tells the story of Jean Valjean, a prisoner who skips parole in hopes of starting a new life.
 He's pursued relentlessly by police inspector Javert, who refuses to believe Valjean can change his ways.
 Along the way, Valjean and a slew of characters are swept into a revolutionary period in France where a group of young idealists make their last stand.